 Hola, me llamo Teresa.
 Hi, my name is Teresa.
 I am a social worker who works helping people navigate whatever stressors they may be dealing with in life, especially depression, anxiety, trauma, and identity issues.
 I have a background supporting kids, teens, and adults and have a great passion helping people, especially youth, learn more about who they are.
 Being Latina and bilingual in English and Spanish, I see providing counseling to other Latinx people as an honor and a service to my community.
 I use tools such as Mindfulness, Motivational Interviewing, Cognitive Behavioral Therapy, strengths based approaches, and Narrative Therapy to work with those I serve.
 More than anything though, I strive to create a down to earth and comfortable environment where people can work at their own pace, be themselves, and not feel alone while journeying through their healing process.

 With a Master’s degree in clinical social work and a certificate in trauma therapy, I work with children, adolescents, adults, and families.
 I love working with all kinds of people and believe everyone has aspects unique to them that are worth celebrating.
 I also believe that as humans, we all need support at times to help us through challenges and obstacles life throws at us.
 I strive to create a warm, accepting, and non-judgmental environment, meeting every individual where they are at.
 Through the use of cognitive behavioral therapy, solution focused therapy, trauma-informed care, and mindfulness techniques, I tailor my approach to best match each individual client’s unique goals and needs.
 I believe in an empowerment approach and work alongside clients, guiding them to recognize their strengths and create pathways to the changes they desire.
-I am currently accepting new clients via telehealth and in-person services and would be happy to speak with you over the phone to explore if I would be a good fit for you.

 I believe in meeting each client where they are at in life.
 I enjoy working with clients of all age ranges.
 We work together in creating a safe, non-judgmental and therapeutic space to help support you in your individual needs.
 I value and prioritize building a trusting, empathetic, and collaborative relationship as the foundation for the work we do together.
 I believe each person is unique and deserves unique support to help heal, overcome challenges, build connections and grow as a person.
 I approach the work we do together from an integration of CBT, mindfulness, narrative and solution-focused view points to help reach your goals!